 Cooking yourself instead of going out to eat

 When you cook for yourself, you know exactly what food goes into your meal.
-And you also know how it was packaged beforehand.
+And you also know how they were packaged beforehand.
 There are more and more sustainable restaurants.
 When you cook for yourself, you not only save plastic, but also money.
 You can also cook a little more in advance for the next day.
-For example, you don't need to eat to-go food from a plastic box during your lunch break.
+This way, you don't have to eat to-go food from a plastic box during your lunch break.

-Here I have a few more recipes for you for vegan and plastic-free living:
+Here I have a few more recipes for vegan and plastic-free living for you:

 My DIY kitchen equipment